luiscmartinez/blog/src/pages/posts/topic/index.md

 Student’s goal is to upgrade.
 Receive { degree, title }

-Student must study lessons -> to pass tests.
+Student must study lessons -> to pass tests

+####

-All types of systems and environments makes up our cosmos.
+numerous numbers of systems and environments

+#####

-Ever had that feeling that you aren’t controlling your own {life, situation, events }.
+Ever had that feeling that you aren’t controlling your own {life, situation, events }

-Ever had that “gut feeling”, superstitious feeling.
+Ever had that “gut feeling”, superstitious feeling

 Received { good luck, lucky }

 Experience Astral projection

-See Aura.
+See Aura

 Felt -> { light, energy, aura }